jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 Which actions we can do with signature roles?
 =============================================

-Signer flow is definetly similar to the Assignee flow.
-You can make similar actions with Signer flow as with Asignee flow except set a role as a copy.
+Signer flow is similar to the Assignee flow.
+You can make similar actions with Signer flow as with Assignee flow except set a role as a copy.
 So, you can do the following:

 1. Add or remove role from the flow;